Dragons Rhöndorf: Alternating path between ProA and Pro B (1995-2010)

 In 1995, the then called TV Tatami Rhöndorf team moved up from the second League north to the Basketball Bundesliga, Germany's prime basketball league.
 In 1999, the licensed was transferred to the Skyliners Frankfurt while Rhöndorf used the license it gained from EnBW Ludwigsburg and stayed in the 2nd league.
 After a renewed athletic ascent, the license was passed on again.
 Beneficiaries were this time RheinEnergy Cologne and later Cologne 99ers.

 For the 2007–08 season, Dragons Rhöndorf qualified for the newly formed 2nd-Bundesliga ProA and secured a fourth-place finish.
 Despite that, the club elected to return voluntarily to the ProB (third tier) in order to refocus on youth development.

 They pursue this target for the season 2006/2007 also together with the Telekom Baskets Bonn.
 Under the name SG Bonn/Rhöndorf both clubs line up together in the NBBL.
 In the 2008/2009 season the Dragons finished in fourth place and missed promotion to the ProA.

 During the 2009/2010 season the Dragons announced that the longtime sponsor Franz Ludwig Solzbacher has ceased his engagement with the end of the season.

 So the Dragons start in the season 2010/2011 without the addition SOBA in the name.

 Also it was founded a new GmbH.
 The Dragons Rhöndorf Marketing GmbH adopt the license at the end of the season 2009/2010 and is the new carrier of the game operation of the Dragons.
 The general manager of the new GmbH becomes the manager of Dragons Michael Wichterich.

 The 2009/2010 season became one of the most successful seasons in club history.
-With 26 triumphs and 4 defeats the Soba Dragons became sovereign champions of the ProB and secure the right for the promotion in the Pro A.For this Eric Detlev was awarded as coach of the year of the ProB.
+With 26 wins and 4 defeats the Soba Dragons became sovereign champions of the ProB and secure the right for the promotion in the ProA.
+For this, Eric Detlev was awarded as coach of the year of the ProB.
 During the summer they tried to protect feverishly the required budget for the ProA and it was successful.
 But the face of the team changed a lot.
 Longtime, established player left the club, including Christopher Rojik, Johannes Lange and Jürgen Malbeck.
 Also it was not possible to hold idol of the public DeUndraeSpraggins.

 With a strong younger team they wanted to try to establish the club again in the ProA.

 But already a matchday before the end of the season it was clear that the Dragons would miss the place in the ProA.
 After a 75:79 defeat against Würzburg after double extension stood the descent firm.
 Even returning DeUndraeSpraggins could not change that.